 His statement was realized as no tribe was recognized during his tenure.

 Only last year the Mashpee of Massachusetts were the first group to obtain the coveted Federal Recognition in many years.

-State Recognition was requested to enable Abenaki artists to sell their goods without fear of violating an Arts and Crafts statute limiting craft sale to State or Federally Recognized tribes.
+State Recognition was requested to enable Abenaki artists to sell their goods without fear of violating an Arts and Crafts statute limiting craft sales to State or Federally-recognized tribes.